-The Senate Chair thanked faculty for participating in the meeting and acknowledged their service on Senate committees, which is appreciated by all colleagues and people that serve on committees.
-He thanked faculty that are serving on Divisional Council, noting that it has been a pleasure to serve this year and the group has been a very constructive and collegial group.
-The Chair thanked the Senate office staff, which is a four person staff that was run by only Susan Sims and Fatima Paul for most of the semester.
+The Senate Chair thanked faculty for participating in the meeting and acknowledged how entrenched the faculty are in senate committees, which is appreciated by all colleagues and people that serve on committees.
+He thanked faculty that are serving on divisional council, it has been a pleasure to serve this year and the group has been a very constructive and collegial group.
+The Chair thanked the senate office staff, which is a four person staff that was run by only Susan Sims and Fatima Paul for most of the semester.
 Chair Heit introduced and welcomed the two new members of the office staff, Kymm Carlson and Mary Ann Coughlin.
-Chair Heit thanked EVC Provost Keith Ally and Chancellor Steve Kang for attending the meeting and welcomed and introduced the distinguished guests, system-wide Academic Senate Chair Dan Simmons and Vice Chair Robert Anderson.
+Chair Heit thanked EVC Provost Keith Alley and Chancellor Steve Kang for attending the meeting and welcomed and introduced distinguished guests, system-wide Academic Senate Chair Dan Simmons and Vice Chair Robert Anderson.

 Dan and Bob have both been distinguished servants of the Academic Senate.
-Dan Simmons was the chair of the organizing committee for UC Merced before there was a task force and helped name the campus mascot.
+Dan Simmons was the chair of the organizing committee for UC Merced before there was a task force and helped name the mascot.
 He served on the UCM Rules committee and has offered advice over the years.
 At the system-wide level, Dan has served twice as the Chair of the Academic Senate.
 Dan has been a leader in the UC system regarding shared governance.
 He is a professor of tax law at UC Davis.
-Bob Anderson made his mark in terms of post employment benefits and has been an intellectual force in leading discussions in the system-wide Senate.
+Bob Anderson made his mark in terms of post-employment benefits and has been an intellectual force in leading discussions in the system-wide senate and how the senate is organized.
 Bob is a professor of Economics and Math at UC Berkeley.
 Chair Heit then reported on the following topics:

 A. Research University- The phrase that has come up throughout the semester is "research university" asking ourselves what makes UC Merced a research university.
-How should UCM's status or goals to becoming a greater research university guide what we do?
+How should UCM status or goals to becoming a greater research university guide what we do?
 Divisional Council has had numerous discussions on how UCM should measure success.
-It is time for UCM to expand our measures of success beyond undergraduate student numbers.
-UCM should look at other ways that make us distinctive and pay attention to research and graduate numbers.
+It is time for UCM to turn a corner to expand our measure of success beyond undergraduate student numbers.
+UCM should look at other ways that make us distinctive and concentrate on research and graduate numbers.
 Soon UCM will be an accredited university.
-Once accredited, UCM will appear in national rankings and initially rankings will be low.
+Once accredited UCM will appear in national rankings and initially it may not be good.
 The campus needs a strategy for boosting national and international representation as a research university.
-In addition to growth, another measure of UCM's success is the recruitment of UC quality faculty.
+In addition to growth, another measure of UCM success is the recruitment of UC quality faculty.
 UCM is accomplishing something by adding faculty to the campus and we need to ask ourselves what is the right number of faculty to add relative to the number of students.
-Two years ago, UCM added 800 students and 8 faculty; this year UCM added 1000 students and 8 faculty.
+Two years ago UCM added 800 students and 8 faculty, this year UCM added 1000 students and 8 faculty.
 Over the next three years UCM will increase the rate of adding faculty, 1800 students and 50 faculty.
 Are these the right numbers for building a research university?
+The campus is making efforts to shore up graduate student numbers.
+UCM should examine the right right numbers for building a research university?
 The campus is making efforts to shore up graduate student numbers.
 UCM should examine the right proportion of graduate students to be considered a research university, and how those students should be distributed across campus.